sadi2003q/Axamise/README.md

 -   **`User_Model.js`**: A simple model for login credentials (email/password).
 -   **`Validaiton_Model.js`**: A simple model for validation state.

+#### Modeling Notes
+- Use models to standardize Firestore documents and app data shapes.
+- Prefer constructors that set sensible defaults (`createdAt`, `status`).
+- `Solve_Model.ts` leverages TypeScript for stricter typing of submissions.

 ### Pages (`src/pages/`)
 -   **`Admin/`**: Admin-only pages for approval workflows.
 -   **`Authentication/`**: Pages for login and signup for both admins and students.